MalloZup/hasap-alerts-handler/README.md

 # Rationale

-The alert handler serve as central component for building reactive self-healing systems.
+The alert handler serve as central component for building reactive self-healing systems, based on Prometheus.

+It is meant to be a single binary, which will be distribued and installed to all nodes of clusters.
+The routing itself is delegated to alertmanager of prometheus.
-It is main functionality is to handle Prometheus alerts automatically, which are fired by Prometheus.
+It is main functionality is to `selfheal` and handle Prometheus alerts automatically, which are fired by Prometheus.

 # Devel